dirtprotocol/dirtoracle/README.md

 # DIRT Oracle for Data feeds

+An oracle brings off-chain data onto the blockchain for use in smart contracts.
+Existing oracle designs are optimized for one-time responses and are not suited for regularly updating data streams.
+Previous efforts at building data feeds oracles have been centralized or expensive to maintain.

+DIRT is an oracle protocol that is designed for regularly updating data streams (i.e. pricefeeds).
+Our protocol design uses  public key encryption to submit provably correct data on-chain.
+A decentralized network of reporters transmit data from offchain sources (ex: Coinbase API) to the onchain Oracle smart contract.
+With public key encryption, the smart contract verifies that only approved sources can submit data onchain to prevent reporters from manipulating data in-transit.

-DIRT is an oracle protocol for on-chain data feeds on Ethereum.
-This guide walks through setting up your contracts to use the DIRT oracle for your contracts.
+The DIRT oracle is **live on the Ropsten testnet**.
+This guide walks through how to connect your smart contracts to the oracles to read up-to-date data feeds for ETH-USD, PAX-USD, USDT-USD, and USDC-USD.

 ## Reading from the Oracle on Ropsten